 Q24) How is proxy cached in the WebSphere edge server?

-Generally, the proxy is cached in the forward direction and are hence configured in this particular direction.
+Ans: Generally, the proxy is cached in the forward direction and is hence configured in this particular direction.
 On request of a particular content by users, the WebSphere edge first caches it and then sends it according to their requests.
 Page fragments of applications are also cached by WebSphere edge and when this process becomes slow then it gets optimized by the Websphere edge server.

 Q25) Define SSL.

-For the communication of the data which are encrypted, between various processes, a certain protocol is used and this is known as SSL.
+Ans: For the communication of the data which are encrypted, between various processes, a certain protocol is used and this is known as SSL.

 Q26) Differentiate between the horizontal and vertical cluster.

-General, two types of the cluster are done.
+Ans: General, two types of the cluster are done.
 The horizontal cluster refers to the cluster which can be done between a huge number of multiple nodes and all the servers found in the cell.
 On the other hand, the vertical cluster is mainly done between the members I'd the same bode and server.

 Q27) Define connecting pool.

-The connecting pool is basically the cache of various connections of the database and is maintained in such a way that can be used again the near future.
+Ans: The connecting pool is basically the cache of various connections of the database and is maintained in such a way that can be used again in the near future.
 Such requests for database caching are very frequent and common in WebSphere.
 However, when all the connections get occupied then a whole new connection is made and gets automatically added to the pool.

 Q28) Differentiate between web logic and WebSphere.

-Web logic includes various attributes which are default transactions like for example supports.
+Ans: Web logic includes various attributes which are default transactions like for example supports.
 However, WebSphere doesn't include any such type of default transactions.
-The focus on creativity and the integration are mainly done by WebSphere.
+The focus on creativity and integration is mainly done by WebSphere.
 Web services are also maintained peppy by it.
 Hence, the performance by WebSphere is much nicer and better than that of web logic.
 In fact, integration and the management of transactions are also better than web logic.

 Q29) What is the meaning of SSLPEER found in the WebSphere MQ of IBM?